 One difficulty of interpreting calibration coefficients, is that FAs with trace amounts in the diet frequently result in extremely high calibration coefficients.
-For example, 18:2n-6-cis was less than 0.01% of the fish FA profile, but was 0.72% (SE = 2.21) in the claw muscle of crabs at the end of the experiment, resulting in a calibration coefficient of 143.63.
+For example, 18:2n-6-cis was less than 0.01% of the fish FA profile, but was 0.71% in the claw muscle of crabs at the end of the experiment, resulting in a calibration coefficient of 141.29.
 Caution should be used in applying calibration coefficients for trace FAs like this, where even small changes or minor variation can overwhelm the small values.
 Another difficulty in interpreting calibration coefficients lies in making inference about the physiological mechanism occurring in the consumer.
 Since FA values are expressed as a percent of the normalized area under the chromatogram, they do not represent an absolute concentration, like in the case of SIs.
 Therefore, a decrease in one FA can result in an increase in the percentage of another FA, without a true increase in its concentration.
 Therefore, it is difficult to interpret all calibration coefficients greater than 1.0 as evidence of de novo synthesis and all calibration coefficients less than 1.0 as evidence of metabolism.

 Future directions and conclusions